Ornitorink0/Ornitorink0/README.md

 - 😄 Pronouns: kg/lbs, yeah... eheheh
 - ⚡ Fun fact: I discovered that the earth rotates around Toi 270 b

+PS > Don't take me seriously, not because I recommend it, but because it just can't be done.
+It's impossible

 <!---
 Ornitorink0/Ornitorink0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.